anandab-msft/microsoft-graph-docs/api-reference/v1.0/api/team-sendactivitynotification.md

 # team: sendActivityNotification
 Namespace: microsoft.graph

-Send an activity feed notification in the scope of a team.
+>**Note**: Send an activity feed notification in the scope of a team.
 For more details about sending notifications and the requirements for doing so, see
 [sending Teams activity notifications](/graph/teams-send-activityfeednotifications).

 ## Permissions